Should I Switch Mortgage Providers?

 Can I change my mortgage amount or amortization period when switching providers?

-If you want to change the amortization or mortgage amount when switching lenders, you must refinance the mortgage.
+You must refinance the mortgage if you want to change the amortization or mortgage amount when switching lenders.
 This will require you to break your existing mortgage contract for a new one but will provide you with the flexibility to change every aspect of your mortgage.

 Can I switch mortgage providers before my mortgage term ends?